converseg/ML2Pvae/README.md

     install.packages("ML2Pvae")}

-Alsternatively, ML2Pvae can be installed from GitHub using the command
+Alternatively, ML2Pvae can be installed from GitHub using the command

     library(devtools)
     install_github("converseg/ML2Pvae")

+Note that ML2Pvae requires an installation of Python 3, along with the Python libraries ‘keras’, ‘tensorflow’, and ‘tensorflow-probability’.

 ## Example